Tyler-Lopez/TelloDroneControllerAndroid/README.md

 ## Replicating This Work

+*From an APK*

+// todo
+Open this link on your phone to install the pre-built application directly.

+*Building the Application Yourself*
 1. If not yet downloaded, download the latest version of Android Studio.
 2. Download this repository and extract it.
 3. Open the extracted folder in Android Studio.